tidalcycles/tidal-chocolatey/README.md

 choco install tidalcycles
 ```

+2. Review output and check logs for any errors.
+Some install steps may have failed or remain in complete.

-2. Start SuperCollider
+3. Start SuperCollider

-3. Start SuperDirt:
+4. Start SuperDirt:

 ```
-// type and put your cursor on this code, then Shift+Enter SuperDirt.start
+// Within the SuperCollider IDE, type and put your cursor on this code, then Shift+Enter SuperDirt.start
 ```

-4. Start Atom (Start Button -> Atom)
+4. Start Pulsar (Start Button -> Pulsar)

 6. Write Tidal code!